-Courses added after the third day of the quarter require instructor approval.
+Courses added after the first day of the quarter require instructor approval.
 Adding courses after the 10th day of the quarter requires payment of a $50 late registration fee and may require special petitions.

 The quarterly Class Schedule lists fee payment requirements.
 Tuition and fees are due by the first day of the quarter.

 Students who have not paid tuition and fees or made the first payment of the Student Payment Plan may be dropped from their classes after the fifth day of the quarter.